 What is Casual Employee in HRPro

-Casual employees are those engaged in the construction or catering industries (or under the MPF Industry Scheme) , and are employed either on a day-to-day basis or for a short-term fixed period of less than 60 days, and aged between 18 and 65.
+Casual employees are those engaged in the construction or catering industries (and under the MPF Industry Scheme) , and are employed either on a day-to-day basis or for a short-term fixed period of less than 60 days, and aged between 18 and 65.

 There are two check box options in Employee Master, HR Info Tab.
 Casual Employee under Industry Scheme and Casual Employee Under Master Trust Scheme